 In line with our prediction, we found evidence that emotion perception performance does not differ between amateur musicians and professionals, further strengthening the notion that the amount of music training is not a major influence on vocal emotion perception (Schellenberg & Lima, 2024).
-However, we also hypothesized that amateurs would outperform non-musicians, because professionals outperformed them in our previous study (Nussbaum et al., 2024).
+We also had hypothesized that amateurs would outperform non-musicians, because professionals outperformed them in our previous study (Nussbaum et al., 2024).
 This comparison yielded inconclusive evidence.
-We speculate that the amateur sample was more heterogenous than the professional one, and as a result, our design lacked statistical power to detect potentially very small differences between amateurs and non-musicians, despite the substantial sample size.
-This may be resolved in a follow-up study.
+We speculate that the present amateur sample was more heterogenous than the professional one, and as a result, our design may have lacked statistical power to detect potentially small differences between amateurs and non-musicians, despite the substantial sample size.
+This issue may be resolved in a follow-up study.

 In addition to the direct group comparison, we performed a correlational analysis on our sample of amateurs (Part II) which was in parallel to an analysis we had performed previously on professionals and non-musicians (cf. Table 2 and Table 3 in (Nussbaum et al., 2024)).
 Importantly, we found a highly similar pattern of correlations between vocal emotion perception and music perception abilities, especially for melody and rhythm.
 We therefore conclude that individual differences in music perception abilities play an important role, irrespective of the assignment to any (non)-musical group.
 This is fully in line with the current literature, which consistently emphasizes the role of acoustic sensitivity and argues against a causal effect of training or musical activity on vocal emotion perception (Neves et al., 2025; Schellenberg & Lima, 2024).